 This article will enlighten you on how these tetrad chords are built and how they can be classified.

 Here is a list of the main musical scales and modes.

 What Are Drop Voicings?

-However, these are not commonly played on the guitar because of their complexity, that's why this lesson focuses on drop 3 voicings only.
+There are several types of drop voicings as drop 2, drop 3, drop 3-4, drop 2 and 4 voicings and drop 2-3-4 voicings.
+This lesson focuses on drop 3 voicings only.
 You will see how they are built and how to play them on guitar by using the chord shapes and tablatures provided on this page.

 What's An Altered Dominant Chord?

 Altered dominant chords are used to bring tension and an outside flavor to jazz chord progressions.
 They generally resolved to an inside chord as the I or a substitute as iii or vi.

 Altered chords have one or more notes lowered or raised by a half-step, in other words they contain one or more alterations.
 These alterations can be b9,#9, b5 (#11) and b13 (#5).

 They are generally used by jazz musicians, composers and arrangers as substitutions for diatonic chords for adding dissonance and spicing up the harmony.